RikuKat/game-dev-foundry/HowToPitchAGame.md

 ### 3. Make it Visually Engaging
 - **Minimal Text, More Visuals:** Keep slides concise and rely on images, charts, and gameplay footage.
-- **Consistent Design:** Use a clean, readable layout that aligns with your game’s aesthetic.
+- **Consistent Design:** Use a clean, readable layout that aligns with your game's aesthetic.

 ### 4. Be Prepared for Questions
 - **Know Your Numbers:** Be ready to explain your budget breakdown and development timeline.
-- **Address Concerns Proactively:** If there’s a potential risk, show how you’ve planned to mitigate it.
+- **Address Concerns Proactively:** If there's a potential risk, show how you've planned to mitigate it.

 ### 5. Follow Up After the Pitch
 - **Send Additional Materials** (Gameplay videos, design documents, business plans).
-- **Stay in Touch** (Maintain communication even if they don’t sign immediately).
+- **Stay in Touch** (Maintain communication even if they don't sign immediately).